splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-use.rst

 Search for AWS data
 --------------------------------------------------------------------------------------------

-You can search for specific metrics :ref:`using Metric Finder <metric-finder>`, and for metadata using the metadata catalog :ref:`<search-edit-metadata>`.
+You can search for specific metrics :ref:`using Metric Finder <metric-finder>`, and for metadata using the :ref:`metadata catalog <search-edit-metadata>`.

 Learn more at :ref:`data-tools-landing`.